-A data assimilation study was performed to assess the impact of observations from the South American Low-Level Jet Experiment (SALLJEX) on analyses in the region east of the Andes Mountains from western Brazil to central Argentina.
-The data assimilation systems, CDAS1, CDAS2 and GDAS, were run with and without the additional SALLJEX rawinsondes and pilot balloon observations (Fig. 1).
-This evaluation is crucially important to examine the impact of high-resolution field experiment data on the NCEP global analysis and the ability of state-of-the-art data assimilation systems to correctly analyze important climatic features of a major monsoon system.
+Low-Level Jet Experiment (SALLJEX) on analyses in the region east of the Andes Mountains from western Brazil to central Argentina.
+The data assimilation systems CDAS-1, CDAS-2, and GDAS were run with and without the additional SALLJEX rawinsondes and pilot balloon observations (Fig. 1).
+This evaluation is crucial to examining the impact of high-resolution field experiment data on the NCEP global analysis and the ability of state-of-the-art data assimilation systems to correctly analyze important climatic features of a major monsoon system.